U.N. to deploy Ebola mission as death toll reaches 2,630

 A U.S. C-17 military aircraft landed in Monrovia international airport on Thursday with a team of engineers to assess the capacity of the runway to handle large planes.

-The United States plan will include the construction in Liberia - the country hit hardest by the outbreak - of 17 Ebola treatment centers with 100 beds each, plus training thousands of healthcare workers.
+The U.S. plan will include the construction in Liberia - the country hit hardest by the outbreak - of 17 Ebola treatment centres with 100 beds each, plus training thousands of healthcare workers.

 French forces will be based in an area where authorities are battling fears and stigma about the highly contagious disease.